Chiral Analysis of the Nucleon Mass and Sigma Commutator: Heavy Baryon versus Relativistic Formalisms

 \subsection{Fit Strategy}

 The fitting procedure is as follows.
-Firstly, we apply the FVCs of Sec.~\ref{sec:FVCs} to the lattice results, taking them from finite to infinite volume.
+Firstly, we apply the FVCs of Sec.~\ref{sec:FVCs} to the lattice results, taking them from finite to infinite-volume.

-Then, we fit the infinite volume results available at several quark masses and lattice spacings to function containing both the physics of chiral non-analytic behavior and a term linear in the square of the lattice spacing to address finite lattice spacing corrections at $\mathcal{O}(a^2)$.
+Then, we fit the infinite-volume results available at several quark masses and lattice spacings to a function containing both the physics of chiral nonanalytic behavior and a term linear in the square of the lattice spacing to address finite lattice spacing corrections at $\mathcal{O}(a^2)$.
 For the nucleon, we have

+where, specifically for the nucleon, we have dropped the superscript $N$ on the RSCs.
 We note the PACS-CS results are obtained with a nonperturbatively improved Wilson-Clover fermion action such that the leading lattice artifact is the same as for the CLS results~\cite{Ottnad:2022axz}, and addressed at $\mathcal{O}(a^2)$ by the final term in Eq.~\eqref{eq:26}.

 The fit parameters include $C_0$, $C_2$, $a_4$ and $D_a$.
 With the parameters constrained by lattice QCD results, one can then use Eq.~\eqref{eq:26} to interpolate/extrapolate to any value of $m_\pi^2$ or lattice spacing approaching the continuum limit.
 For example, one can expose the lattice spacing dependence of the lattice results by using Eq.~\eqref{eq:26} without the final term to access the physical quark masses and then plot the results as a function of $a^2$.